On this page

-- the base for a business e.g. a tradesperson working out of their home base and onsite at the client’s premises
+- the base for a business, such as a tradesperson working out of their home base and onsite at the client's premises

-- the place of business e.g. a hairdresser working mainly at their own home
+- the place of business, such as a hairdresser working mainly at their own home

 Registrations and licences

-Make sure your home is a suitable location, especially if you'll have clients visiting.
+Make sure your home is a suitable location, especially if you plan on having clients visiting.

 Contact your local council for further advice on planning permits and other local requirements.

 A common misunderstanding among home-based business owners is they believe they're adequately covered by a domestic home and contents insurance policy because they're operating from home – but that's not necessarily always the case.